paulfioravanti/presentations/the_curious_incident_of_the_shadow_in_the_run_time/the_curious_incident_of_the_shadow_in_the_run_time.md

 ```

 ^
-Therefore, even if an object of class `Person` had a `@name` instance variable assigned to it on initialisation...
+Therefore, even if an object of class `Person` had a `@name` assigned to it on initialisation...

 ---
 [.background-color: #F0F0F0]